ihh/quaff/README.md

                    Like -counts, but adds in prior pseudocounts as well

- quaff align -params params.yaml -ref refs.fasta -read reads.fastq
+ quaff align refs.fasta reads.fastq
   (to align FASTQ reads to FASTA reference sequences, using Viterbi)

    -printall       Print all pairwise alignments, not just best for each read

- quaff overlap -params params.yaml -read reads.fastq
+ quaff overlap reads.fastq
   (to find overlaps between FASTQ reads, using Viterbi)